darnado/caledros-basic-blocks/README.txt

 = 2.1.1 =
 This update changes the order of controls of the Button block and modifies the default values of 2 plugin settings.

+= 2.2.0 =
+This update adds a new blur control to the Flex and Grid Containers blocks.

 == Installation ==